Thank you for signing up to . You will receive a verification email shortly.

 5. I signed up to sobriety podcasts

 Podcasts are just brilliant for inspirational sobriety stories, motivational explainers, and Q&As - and there are dozens of high-quality productions to choose from.
 These are some of my favourites:

-My favourite podcast is presented by musician and sober coach Danni Carr.
-Each series, she chats to ex-binge drinkers, alcoholics in recovery, drug and alcohol counsellors.
-It’s always so positive, and entertaining – and full of kind and empathetic advice.
+- How I quit alcohol: My favourite podcast is presented by musician and sober coach Danni Carr.
+In each series, she chats to ex-binge drinkers, alcoholics in recovery, drug and alcohol counsellors.
+It's always so positive, and entertaining - and full of kind and empathetic advice.

 Find out more (opens in new tab)